 Western Ontario (1992-3, 1994 and 1996), and taught courses at Auckland University Medical

 School (1997-2000).
 In 2002 he was Fulbright Professor of New Zealand Studies at Georgetown

 University, Washington DC.
-He is the author of eleven books on New Zealand History:
+He is the author of thirteen books on New Zealand History:

 Confrontation '51: the 1951 Waterfront Dispute (1972);

 Three Party Politics in New Zealand 1911-1931 (1982);

 Sir Joseph Ward (1993);

 Coates of Kaipara (1995);

 The Mother of All Departments: A History of the Department of Internal Affairs (1997);